ADHD Assessment for Adults in Melbourne

 At Positive Wellbeing Psychology, we offer flexible appointments with our psychologists during the day, evening, or weekends, both in-person at our Melbourne psychology practice or online via telehealth.

-Our team of psychologists hold full registration with the Australian Health Practitioner Regulation Agency (AHPRA) and adhere to ethical guidelines as mandated by the Psychologists Registration Board and Australian Psychological Society.
-Our clinical practice is grounded in evidence-based treatment approaches and utilisation of standardised assessment tools for conducting our ADHD assessment process in Melbourne, ensuring comprehensive support for ADHD testing in adults, accurate diagnosis, and effective therapy to successfully manage ADHD symptoms.
+Our team of psychologists hold full registration with the Australian Health Practitioner Regulation Agency (AHPRA) and adhere to ethical guidelines as mandated by the Psychologists Registration Board and the Australian Psychological Society.
+Our clinical practice is grounded in evidence-based treatment approaches and utilisation of standardised assessment tools for conducting adult ADHD diagnosis in Melbourne, ensuring comprehensive support for ADHD testing in adults, accurate diagnosis, and effective therapy to successfully manage ADHD symptoms.

 ADHD assessment Melbourne